Computer Science Foundations

 Software Engineering at the university level

 Software engineering covers how teams ship and maintain code that other engineers can read 3 years later.
 Software engineering courses cover 8 named topic areas: requirements engineering and specification (user stories, use cases, formal specs in Alloy or TLA+), design patterns (the 23 GoF patterns plus modern additions like Repository, Dependency Injection, Specification), object-oriented design principles (SOLID, GRASP, DRY, YAGNI, principle of least astonishment), unified modeling language diagrams (class, sequence, activity, state, component), testing strategy (unit with JUnit 5 or pytest, integration with Testcontainers, end-to-end with Selenium or Playwright, property-based with QuickCheck or Hypothesis), version control workflows (Git branching strategies including Trunk-Based Development, GitFlow, GitHub Flow), continuous integration and continuous delivery (GitHub Actions, GitLab CI, Jenkins pipelines with explicit gates), and software process models (Agile with Scrum or Kanban, eXtreme Programming, waterfall for legacy or regulated environments).
-CMU 17-313, Stanford CS194, Berkeley CS169, MIT 6.170, and University of Washington CSE 403 each spend 13 to 15 weeks on these topics with Bruegge-Dutoit, Sommerville, or Larman as the textbook plus a team project shipping a working application by semester end.
+A typical software engineering course spends 13 to 15 weeks on these topics with Bruegge-Dutoit, Sommerville, or Larman as the textbook plus a team project shipping a working application by semester end.

 The assessment landscape splits roughly 40-60 between problem sets (UML modeling, design pattern application, code review exercises) and the team project (8 to 12 weeks of agile sprints with code reviews, sprint retrospectives, and a working demo).
-CMU 17-313 ships a 4-sprint project building a full-stack web app with explicit grading rubrics on code quality, test coverage, and process discipline.
-Berkeley CS169 follows the Software as a Service textbook with Ruby on Rails for the project.
+Project-based courses ship a multi-sprint project building a full-stack web app with explicit grading rubrics on code quality, test coverage, and process discipline.
+Some follow a Software as a Service textbook with Ruby on Rails for the project.

-MIT 6.170 enforces formal specifications via JML or Alloy on assigned design problems.
-CSHH tutor matching for this subject draws from CS graduates with industry experience (Senior or Staff engineers at FAANG or comparable, open-source maintainers with merged PRs across major projects, former engineering-management candidates with code-review depth), plus university-track tutors familiar with the specific course style.
+Formal-methods courses enforce formal specifications via JML or Alloy on assigned design problems.
+CSHH tutor matching for this subject draws from CS graduates with industry experience (Senior or Staff engineers, open-source maintainers with merged PRs across major projects, code-review specialists), plus university-track tutors familiar with the specific course style.
 Our tutors deliver code with explicit SOLID adherence (each violation flagged in code review style), UML diagrams matched to the course tool (PlantUML, Visio, Lucidchart, draw.io), test suites achieving 80% branch coverage measured by JaCoCo or coverage.py, CI pipeline configurations passing on first commit, and refactoring patches with the antipattern identified plus the canonical pattern applied.

 Languages supported: Java with JUnit 5 plus Mockito plus Spring Boot, Python with pytest plus Hypothesis plus Django or Flask, JavaScript and TypeScript with Jest plus Playwright plus React or Express.